 raised threshold (also called as a 'wombat crossing')

 - Children’s crossing (operates only during morning and afternoon peak times during school days)

 What are the benefits of a Pedestrian Access Plan?

 Almost every trip we make requires walking and it is the cheapest, fairest and most sustainable form of transport.
-Many types of walking trips are occurring daily.
-A walking trip can originate from various places; home, school, shop, church, bus stop or parked vehicle etc. It is important that related infrastructure allows pedestrians to navigate walking in a safer manner between the origin an destination.
+Council identified, various walking trips are occurring daily.
+A walking trip can originate from various places; home, school, shop, church, bus stop or parked vehicle etc. It is important that related infrastructure allows pedestrians to navigate walking in a safer manner.

 This Pedestrian Access Plan proposes ways to have better connected and safer pedestrian walking within a shopping strip and around schools.
 The investigations were undertaken through collection of data, observations, consultation with some users and stakeholders.